Denison’s Climate Goals

-Denison is committed to reaching carbon neutrality by 2030 and cutting its greenhouse gas emissions to net-zero by 2045.
+Denison has a goal to reach carbon neutrality by 2030 and cut its greenhouse gas emissions to net-zero by 2045.
 The journey to net-zero started in 2010 with the signing of the American College and University Presidents’ Climate Commitment (ACUPCC) and continues today.
 Since 2010 Denison has reduced its carbon footprint by 50% through strategic investment in onsite renewable energy, transitioning to natural gas to heat our campus, and the use of a green revolving loan fund that has invested in over 150 energy efficiency and water conservation projects across campus.

 History of the Presidents’ Climate Commitment